akreienbring/akreienbring.github.io/docs/Alfreso_route_to_Liferay/getting_started_fuse.md

 </beans>
 ```

 Note that Fuse generated the XML that Camel can understand.
 Also JAVA beans can be parts of Camel routes.
 We will use this in our own route to Liferay later.
-Switch back to *Design*.
+Remove the bean with the id *helloBean* and switch back to *Design*.

 Simply hover over the two enlosed Camel components, and delete them mercilessly.